28 July 2025

 “I always come back to family,” she said.
 “That’s where you feel the impact of everything.”

-In The Cure, Ruth’s grief and guilt are the emotional linchpins of the plot.
+In The Cure, Ruth’s grief and guilt are the emotional lynchpins of the plot.
 For Smith, and I suspect for many of us writing in the speculative space, the personal and political are almost indivisible.

-Genre-bending for real impact
+Genre bending for real impact

 Smith comfortably straddles speculative fiction and thriller territory – a tricky balance that requires both pace and philosophical depth.
 Her plots move fast but not at the expense of nuance.